Visit Us

 An auto tour road crosses through a variety of Refuge habitats providing excellent wildlife viewing.
 Visitors traveling this route will have opportunities to see ducks, geese, cranes, herons, and a variety of shorebirds in the Refuge wetland areas.
 The road meets the river where red-tailed hawks, bald eagles, great horned owls, songbirds, and porcupines may be seen in the cottonwood and willow trees.
 As the tour route travels up the clay bluffs onto the grasslands, white-tailed prairie dogs and pronghorns may be seen along with western meadowlarks, sage sparrows, and black-tailed and white-tailed jackrabbits.

-A wildlife viewing area, adjacent to the farm fields near the Visitor Center provides opportunities to see Canada geese and mallards in spring and fall.
+Spring and fall provide opportunities to see Canada geese and mallards.
 Species such as red-winged blackbirds, American goldfinches, horned larks, and savannah sparrows may also be seen in the croplands.
 Look for bald and golden eagles perched on nearby cottonwoods hunting for smaller bird and mammal species.
 From September through November mule deer and elk become more active and easier to see.

 Hunting